xixilele1990/swap-meet/README.md

 11. Begin using the test file of the next wave!

-12. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window
+12. When you are finished working for the day, deactivate your environment with deactivate or by closing the Terminal tab/window

 ```bash
 $ deactivate